Day One (The Last of Us): Filming

-The subway sequence was one of the first that Herron storyboarded.
+The subway sequence was among the first storyboarded by Herron.
 It was filmed in a former paper mill found by Macauley and location manager Nicole Chartrand; its railroad tracks were used to transport products.
 Macauley and his team converted the location into a metro tunnel, including with real train cars; six Mark I model SkyTrain cars were purchased from TransLink in early 2024 and rebranded to represent Seattle.
-The stunt performers viewed the train cars during pre-production to plan their movements.
+The stunt performers viewed the cars during pre-production to plan their movements.
 Herron planned the scene intensely with Goldschmidt, particularly due to the intense stunt work.
 Goldschmidt tested several ideas, ultimately laying the arm of a Filmotechnic Technoscope F27 camera crane on one of the train cars to film the interior while A-camera operator Robin Smith filmed handheld shots.
-Special effects supervisor Joel Whist added hydraulic levers to rock the train cars for the scene.
+Special effects supervisor Joel Whist added hydraulic levers to rock the train cars.
 The scene was considered a reference to the game rather than a direct imitation.
 It was the result of several meetings for each element, including prosthetics and safety; Mazin considered it dangerous to film, citing the camera operator's rig suspending them in the air.

-The subway's red lighting was adapted from the game, established by art director John Sweeney to signify danger to the player; Mazin and Heron considered it important to incorporate and never considered omitting it.
+The subway's red lighting was adapted from the game, established by art director John Sweeney to signify danger to the player; Mazin and Herron considered it important to incorporate and never considered omitting it.
 Real flares were used for testing, with several tools used to mimic their lighting; their intensity and flicker could be controlled manually.
 Following Mazin's brief, Goldschmidt wanted the scene to "balance between not being able to see too much, but being able to see enough", with the thought of more infected amplifying their threat.
 The visual effects team increased size of the horde, though Goldschmidt felt the intensity was achieved through lighting and darkness rather than sheer numbers.
 Herron requested the addition of a clicker jump scare in the scene, testing it in pre-production with the previsualization artist, which Mazin approved.
-She wanted to capture the intense mood of the scene from the game.
+She wanted to capture the intense mood game's scene.
 Merced felt she bonded with Ramsey the most during the scene due to the closeness and intensity.
 She recalled the set "smelled like shit" as the manure used for decorating dirt had not been sufficiently prepared in time.
+In the television station, the hanging bodies were played by stunt performers in harnesses.

 Reception

 Broadcast and ratings

 The episode aired on HBO on May 4, 2025.
 On linear television, the episode had 774,000 viewers, with a 0.20 ratings share.
+The series was the most-viewed across all streaming services for the following week, and the seventh-most-viewed for overall watch time, with 738 million minutes streamed on Max.
+It was the most in-demand show in Canada, with more than 67 times the average television demand the preceding week and more than 59 times the following week.